+The clothes we wear changes gradually as the seasons transform.
 Have you ever wondered how different the winter dresses are from the summer dresses?
-The clothes we wear change gradually as the seasons transform.
-In winters we wear woolen pullovers and jackets along with long pants and stockings, while in summers we wear cotton shirts that can allow air to pass through or dry the sweat easily.
-In rainy seasons we cover ourselves with raincoats that do not allow water to pass through.
+In winters we wear woollen pullovers and jackets along with long pants and stockings, while in summers we wear cotton shirts that can allow air to pass through or dry the sweat easily.
+In rainy seasons, we cover ourselves with raincoats that do not allow water to pass through.
 Along with the kind of clothes, the fabric of these clothes also changes with the season.
-This article is about the kind of clothes and fabrics we use in different seasons.
+In this article we shall discuss about the kind of clothes and fabrics we use in different seasons.

 Types of Clothes

 Cotton: Cotton clothes are woven such that they allow good air circulation, thus allowing the skin to breathe.
 It absorbs moisture from sweating and keeps the skin dry and cool.
 It resists dust and mites, preventing skin irritations and infections during summers.